The Tracking Energy Development (TED) Task Force

 Megawatts on the Grid

-In 2025, an estimated 6,379 megawatts and 91 projects are expected to come online (data for these projections are from March 2025).
-The TED Task Force will continue to track progress on projects expected to come online in 2025 and conduct outreach to developers.
+In 2025, a total of 6,861 megawatts (MW) and 103 projects were deployed onto the California electrical grid according to CPUC records.
+The TED Task Force will continue to track progress on projects expected to come online in 2026 and beyond through engagement with developers.